 What should you do if you have both required and optional fields on your form?
 Most designers use red asterisks to tell users which fields need filling out.
 But this is a common practice on forms today that needs serious reconsidering.

 When you mark all of your required form fields with red asterisks it creates a lot of visual noise that makes your form messy and unclear.
 This visual noise slows users down because they have to first figure out what the asterisks mean before they can feel comfortable filling out the form.
 Some forms don’t even point out what the red asterisks mean leaving most users in the dark about what to do.

 The red asterisks are alarming and confusing to users

 By marking the optional fields, this form is easy for users to fill out

 What’s more helpful is telling them what they don’t need to fill out because it cuts down their work.
 The only time a user would question whether a field needs filling out is if the information that you’re asking for is something they really don’t want to give you.
 For this reason, it’s important that your form only asks for information you absolutely need.

 If you have more optional fields than required fields, you should ask yourself why you’re asking users for so much information you don’t need.
 Asking users for more information than you need is a sure way to get users to not fill out your forms.

 Having less visual noise on your forms not only makes your form easier on the eyes, but it makes filling them out faster.
-You won’t put users on edge with alarming red asterisks, and they won’t have to figure out which fields are required or not.
+You won’t put users on edge with alarming red asterisks, nor will they have to figure out which fields are required.
 By spotting the few marked optional fields, the user automatically knows that the other fields are required.

 Marked required fields with errors should show after submission, not before